 He can roll over his HSA by withdrawing the balance from Bank A and re-depositing it into Bank B, but only if the two transactions occur within 60 days of each other.
-He also has the option of requesting a trustee-to-trustee transfer, in which Bank A sends the money directly to Bank B.
+He also can request a trustee-to-trustee transfer, in which Bank A sends the money directly to Bank B.